alexgmichael/pomodoro/README.md

 # Pomodoro Timer

-This is a simple Pomodoro Timer built with React and TypeScript.
+This is a simple Pomodoro Timer built with HTML, CSS, and JavaScript.
 It allows you to set a timer for 25 minutes and track your progress.

 ## Features:
 - Start and pause the timer